The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

 - Bluetooth – Arguably a gimmick for some, for a flagship brush I think it could have included it to ensure it is more in line with the competitor’s products.

 - Travel case power connection – MiniUSB, the charging port of choice on the travel case is dated.
 At worst this should be MicroUSB or even the new and even more future proofed USB Type-C.

-Smooth to the touch there are no lights or unsightly icons or buttons on the DiamondClean brush handle.
-In fact I would argue that Sonicare have almost gone too minimal.
+Smooth to the touch there are no lights (until switched on) or unsightly icons or buttons on the DiamondClean brush handle.
+In fact, I would argue that Sonicare have almost gone too minimal.

-Towards the top of the brush handle on the front, is the Sonicare logo in a grey colour.
+Running down the handle there is the Sonicare logo in a grey colour.